The endocrine system is probably one of the most important systems in your entire body.

-Perhaps the concept behind adrenal fatigue is better explained by changes which occur at the receptor level as opposed to absolute changes to hormone levels in the body.
+Perhaps the concept behind adrenal fatigue is better explained by changes that occur at the receptor level as opposed to absolute changes to hormone levels in the body (7).

-The good news is that if you are experiencing these symptoms you may find relief with basic changes such as meditation, improved sleep, changes to your diet, the use of certain supplements and other stress reduction techniques.
+The good news is that if you are experiencing these symptoms you may find relief with basic changes such as meditation (8), improved sleep, changes to your diet, the use of certain supplements, and other stress reduction techniques.